389ds/389ds.github.io/docs/389ds/howto/howto-deploy-389ds-on-openshift.md

 * Custom TLS certificate and key should be placed in `/data/tls/server.crt` and `/data/tls/server.key`, respectively.
 * CA certificates should be placed under `/data/tls/ca/` in separate files, i.e. `/data/tls/ca/ca1.crt`, `/data/tls/ca/ca2.crt`, etc.
 * `ns-slapd` is running on ports 3389 and 3636 inside the pod.
+* A `StatefulSet` is used instead of `Deployment` kind.
+It provides guarantees about the ordering and uniqueness of the Pods.
+Each Pod (and 389 instance in it) will have its own `PersistentVolume` attached.
+See [`StatefulSet` documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and [tutorial](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) for more information.
 * Scaling `StatefulSet` doesn't automatically setup replication between the instances.

 ## Deploying 389 Directory Server container